slowernews/wisdom-tldr/README.md

 -->

+Detach emotions from your decision-making process.

+> *'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

 How to plan: start with a [vision](#on-creativity-vision-and-ideas).

 > *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift*